Majors and Tracks - Master of Science

 Latest news

-Pedro Rafael Chacón Acuña, a second-year student in the MTI3D master's program in Chalon-sur-Saône, plans to develop an augmented reality smartphone app to facilitate the design of connected objects.
+Pedro Rafael Chacón Acuña, a second-year student in Master of Science in Chalon-sur-Saône, is working on a project to develop a smartphone augmented reality app to facilitate the design of connected devices.

 News, Training, Testimonials, Research

-The Chal’EngeAM 2026 Challenge brought together students from the MTI3D Master's program at the Institut Arts et Métiers Chalon-sur-Saône, the Cnam Bourgogne Franche-Comté, and the EGC Centre-Est, alongside local companies.
+The Chal’EngeAM 2026 Challenge brought together students from Master of Science at the Institut Arts et Métiers Chalon-sur-Saône, the CNAM Bourgogne Franche-Comté, and the EGC Centre-Est, alongside local companies.

 News, Training, Company, Innovation